-I recently shared my experience with miscarriage on this blog.
-I was blown away with the response that I received.
-I knew it was a painful subject, but had no idea how many people had been personally effected.
+I recently shared my experience with my miscarriage on this blog.
+I was blown away by the responses that I received.
+I knew it was a painful subject but had no idea how many people had been personally affected.

 As I’ve communicated with people over the last couple of days I noticed a couple of themes that I wanted to share.

 Based on my own reading I knew that many women blamed themselves for their miscarriage.
 I went through the same thought process but was able to push it to the side pretty quickly.

 I’ve come to realize I’m one of the lucky ones.

 Multiple women shared their feeling of guilt based on the fact that their body wasn’t able to sustain life for a child.
 One friend, in particular, spoke of feeling like a lesser woman because of her inability to bring a baby to term.
 She was on her fourth miscarriage and was beginning to give up hope.

 I felt so helpless in my response to her.